 Magnum is probably the most famous photo agency in the world.
 Even if you haven't heard of it, chances are you're familiar with its images, be they Robert Capa's coverage of the Spanish Civil War or Martin Parr's very British holiday-scapes.
 Unlike most agencies, Magnum's members are selected by the other photographers on the agency, so becoming a member is a pretty gruelling process.
 As part of an ongoing partnership with Magnum, we will be profiling some of their photographers over the coming weeks.

-Thus far, American photographer Peter van Agtmael's amazing career has largely focused on documenting the effects of America's post 9/11 wars at home and abroad.
-Before travelling to Iraq in 2006, he had covered certain issues surrounding HIV-positive refugees in South Africa and the Asian Tsunami in 2005.
-After starting work in Iraq, he went on to win numerous awards, work in Afghanistan – both embedded and unembedded – and documented injured servicemen and their families.
-We spoke to him about the mysterious attraction of conflict, and the realities of censorship and care for a country's wounded.
+Thus far, photographer Peter van Agtmael's career has primarily focused on documenting the effects of America's pos- 9/11 wars, both at home and abroad.
+Before traveling to Iraq in 2006, however, he covered certain issues surrounding HIV-positive refugees in South Africa and the Asian tsunami in 2005.
+After starting work in Iraq, he went on to win numerous awards, work in Afghanistan—both embedded and unembedded—and documented injured servicemen and their families.
+Oh, and he also shot the photo in the table of contents for the May issue of our magazine.
+We spoke to him about the mysterious attraction of conflict and the realities of censorship and care for a country's wounded.

-VICE: You graduated in history with honours from Yale.
+VICE: You graduated with honors from Yale, in history.
 What specifically did you study?

 USA.
 Wisconsin.
 2007.
 Wounded veteran Raymond Hubbard plays with Star Wars lightsabers with his sons Brady and Riley.

-Do you think that your education led to you finding yourself as a photographer in a warzone at the age of 24?
+Do you think that your education led to you working as a photographer in a war zone at the age of 24?

-Obviously, you get older and the reality of these things kicks in, but the romance doesn't go away, even when you get caught in the midst of it, that's the strange and scary thing.
-I have had depraved and scary experiences in the last decade but beautiful ones, too.
-The fact is that when you get caught in the middle of these things, in these places there's an indescribable merit somehow to feeling involved, to be making a record for history, it is satisfying a certain natural curiosity – one with certain useful impulses and certain dark impulses, as well.
+Obviously, you get older and the reality of these things kicks in, but the romance doesn't go away, even when you get caught in the midst of it; that's the strange and scary thing.
+I have had depraved and scary experiences in the last decade, but I've had beautiful ones too.
+The fact is that when you get caught in the middle of these things, in these places, there's an indescribable merit somehow to feeling involved, to be making a record for history, it is satisfying a certain natural curiosity—one with certain useful impulses and certain dark impulses, as well.

 Do you think that built-in fascination with conflict applies to most soldiers, too?

 I think it's across the board.
-If you have read Michael Herr's Dispatches, he puts it really well – though it may be a dated reference in some ways.
+If you have read Michael Herr's Dispatches, he puts it really well—though it may be a dated reference in some ways.
 He essentially said that you can't take the romance out of war.
 It's sort of innate.
 It's a genetically hardwired part of the experience.
-We all objectively realise the awfulness and brutality of it, but also for a lot of young people – especially men – there is this draw to it, not at all based on logic or rational thought.
-There are a million ways to try to intellectualise it, rationalise it and break it into its tiny component pieces, but at the end of the day there's a pull that can't really be described or explained away.
+We all objectively realize the awfulness and brutality of it, but also for a lot of young people—especially men—there is this draw to it, not at all based on logic or rational thought.
+There are a million ways to try to intellectualize it, rationalize it, and break it into its tiny component pieces, but at the end of the day, there's a pull that can't really be described or explained away.
 At least not for me.
 I envy people who aren't drawn to war in a lot of ways.
-I've had a good and interesting life so far, but at times I wish I had made different choices.
+I've had a good and interesting life so far, but at times, I wish I had made different choices.